rastringer/ai_sec_course_resources/6_capstone/overview.md

 Hopefully there have been sections of this course you found interesting or applicable to something you are working on, or both!

-Now begins the capstone phase where we put into practice some of the techniques we have learned.
+Now begins the capstone phase where we put into practice some of the techniques we have learned and build a project of your choice.
 This will help to solidify concepts, build skills, understanding, and can be a helpful portfolio item for your next job, studies or career advancement.

 # How to begin